9 Best Swagger Alternatives for API Documentation in 2026

 2. SwaggerHub Pricing

-SwaggerHub (SmartBear's hosted platform) provides collaboration, design governance, and API mocking.
-However, pricing starts at $95/month for teams and scales to enterprise pricing.
-For teams that primarily need documentation generation from OpenAPI specs, this cost is hard to justify when free alternatives produce better-looking output.
+SwaggerHub, SmartBear's hosted platform (now folded into SmartBear API Hub), provides collaboration, design governance, and API mocking on per-designer subscriptions that scale to enterprise pricing.
+For teams that primarily need documentation generation from OpenAPI specs, that cost is hard to justify when free alternatives produce better-looking output.

 3. Limited Content Beyond API Reference